 Science Communication Training Programs for Partners at Tufts

-A broad range of Science Communications training programs are available to internal partners at Tufts Medical Center and Tufts University:
+A broad range of Science Communications training programs are available to internal partners at Tufts Medicine and Tufts University:

 • Inclusive science communication workshops: where scientists learn principles of equitable collaboration by welcoming different types of knowledge, recognizing implicit and explicit bias, addressing cultural and language barriers, and implementing strategies to identify and redress present and historical health-related inequities by leading with their values.